Constitution and Bylaws

 ARTICLE VI – STATIONERY

 SECTION 1.
 Stationery of the Iowa Society shall be used only by officers, or duly appointed committees, and only for the transaction of official business.
-No advertising, other than that relating to activities of the Society, shall appear on official stationery.
+No advertising, other than that relating to activities of the Iowa Society, shall appear on official stationery.

 ARTICLE VII – AMENDMENTS

 SECTION 1.
-The Constitution and the Bylaws may be amended at any regular business meeting of the Society by a two-thirds vote, provided the proposed amendment has been submitted, in writing, to each member, fifteen days before the meeting.
+The Constitution and the Bylaws may be amended at any regular business meeting of the Iowa Society by a two-thirds vote, provided the proposed amendment has been submitted, in writing, to each member, fifteen days before the meeting.

 ARTICLE VIII: DISSOLUTION PROCEDURES

-SECTION 1: Dissolution of State Society.
+SECTION 1: Dissolution of Iowa Society.

-Although the period of duration of the Society is perpetual, if for any reason the Iowa Society is to dissolve or other-wise terminate, the following procedures shall be followed:
+Although the period of duration of the Iowa Society is perpetual, if for any reason the Iowa Society is to dissolve or other-wise terminate, the following procedures shall be followed:

 A. Dissolution of the Iowa Society may be proposed by a two-thirds vote of the Board of Assistants voting in a regularly called meeting of the Board.
 Notice of the dissolution proposal to the general membership shall be in the manner specified for proposed amendments to the Bylaws.
-Voting of the general membership shall be by written ballot, and approval by two-thirds vote of members present and voting shall be required for dissolution of the Society.
+Voting of the general membership shall be by written ballot, and approval by two-thirds vote of members present and voting shall be required for dissolution of the Iowa Society.

 C. All debts of the Iowa Society shall be paid.